Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step10.md

 ## Filter

-Now we're gonna implement the a search-bar, in the `NewChatComponent`.
+Now we're gonna implement the search-bar, in the `NewChatComponent`.

 Let's start by implementing the logic using `RxJS`.
 We will use a `BehaviorSubject` which will store the search pattern entered in the search bar, and we will be able to detect changes in its value using the `Observable` API; So whenever the search pattern is being changed, we will update the users list by re-subscribing to the `users` subscription: